pins in pincushion

 • 960 gallons of organics

-That’s a 22.6% increase in waste volume compared to 2024, yet we still achieved a 63.3% diversion rate, up from 60.6% last year.
+Altogether, there were 4,805 gallons of waste from the Asian Fair, a 22.6% increase in waste volume compared to 2024.
+But the majority did not go into landfill.
+ZIRAN and volunteers helped the fair’s businesses and attendees achieve a 63.3% diversion rate, sending only 1,765 gallons to landfills, diverting nearly twice as much.
+Moreover, the 63.3% diversion rate increased from the 60.6% diversion rate in 2024.
 While the percentage increase may seem modest, the sheer volume prevented from going to landfill is remarkable.

-In total, about 50 volunteers worked in four shifts, guiding fairgoers at the stations.
-ZIRAN’s core team circulated throughout the grounds to provide additional support.
+In total, about 50 volunteers assisted ZIRAN’s efforts over four shifts.
+They guided fairgoers at the stations while ZIRAN’s core team circulated throughout the grounds to provide additional support.

 Building Community Through Sustainability

 The Minimal Waste Initiative is more than bins and signage—it’s about building shared values.
-Many fairgoers engaged in meaningful conversations with volunteers, learned how to recycle properly, and even earned “Responsible Recycler” stickers as recognition for their efforts.
+ZIRAN and their volunteers encouraged many fairgoers to think more carefully about their waste.
+Many people engaged in meaningful conversations with volunteers, learned how to recycle properly, and even earned “Responsible Recycler” stickers as recognition for their efforts.

 ZIRAN also introduced the first-ever Eco Street at the Asian Fair, featuring: